 Efficiency is the critical factor that spells the huge difference between electronic bikes.
-In general, low-medium nominal power such as those ranging between 200 and 500 Watts are best complemented with high peak power of 1.5k Watts in order to provide enhanced all around performance.
+In general, low-medium nominal power such as those ranging between 200 and 500 Watts is best complemented with high peak power of 1.5k Watts to provide enhanced all-around performance.

 Types of Electric Bicycle Motors

-There are two main types of bicycle motors: an engine that is incorporated into the front or rear wheel ("in-wheel hub motor") and a motor that is driving the bicycle via its chain ("frame mounted motor").
+There are two main types of bicycle motors: an engine that is incorporated into the front or rear wheel ("in-wheel hub motor") and a motor that drives the bicycle via its chain ("frame mounted motor").

 The in-wheel motor is an integral part of the wheel, and the hub is the actual motor.
-It operates opposite than a bicycle generator, as it transfers electricity to kinetic energy = bicycle movement).
-There are two types of hub motors: the direct-drive hub motor, and the geared hub motors.
-The first type of electric bicycle motor needs to be is stronger, as there are no gears involved.
+It operates opposite to a bicycle generator, as it transfers electricity to kinetic energy = bicycle movement).
+There are two types of hub motors: the direct-drive hub motor, and the geared hub motor.
+The first type of electric bicycle motor needs to be stronger, as there are no gears involved.
 It is best for high speed.

 Hub motors are efficient and quiet.
-Most electric motors for bicycles are front or rear wheel hub motors.
-Hub motors are more streamlined and much lighter than a frame-mounted motor.
-Hub motors are built-into the wheel itself, fixed directly to the axle.
+Most electric motors for bicycles are front or rear-wheel hub motors.
+Hub motors are more streamlined and much lighter than frame-mounted motors.
+Hub motors are built into the wheel itself, fixed directly to the axle.
 There are two types of hub motors: Direct Drive and Geared Motors.